ZoopEcoEvo/.github/README.md

 # Motivation
 In general, operating in academia means most projects will be geared towards eventual publication.
 Our goal is not just to share results, however, but to help people understand the analyses we did.
 All publications from our group will therefore include some way of accessing the associated data and scripts.
 However, this gets us only partway towards our goal of **replicable** and **understandable** analyses.
-Project materials need to be well organized and thoroughly documented (not just "acccessible") in order for other people to follow what was done.
+Project materials need to be well organized and thoroughly documented (not just "accessible") in order for other people to follow what was done.
 This will also help other lab members, when someone wants to follow up on your project, expand the scope of data you collected, or apply similar analyses to their data sets.
 Luckily, there are well-established best practices for this.

 # Workflow
 Project folders and GitHub integrate nicely.
 We use a specific workflow while developing projects and writing code based on "GitHub flow".